bclins/bclins.github.io/spring24/math342/notes.md

 2. Estimate the error in using $P_2(x) = 1 + 9 x + \tfrac{81}{2}x(x-1)$ to approximate $f(x) = 10^x$ at $x = 0.5.$

+### Wed, Mar 6

+Today we looked at some interpolation examples in more detail.
+We used Python to implement the Vandermonde matrix and the divided difference methods for finding interpolating polynomials.
+We looked at the following two examples which both raise important issues.

+1. $f(x) = \dfrac{1}{1+x^2}$ on [-5,5].
+This function is known as Runge's function (also known as the Witch of Agnesi).
+It is an example where the error gets worse as the number of nodes increases (if you use equally spaced nodes).

+2. $\sin x$ on $[0, 10\pi]$.
+This example illustrates what goes wrong when you use the Vandermonde matrix approach.
+As the number of nodes grows past 20, the Vandermonde matrix is ill-conditioned, so it gives an incorrect interpolating polynomial.

+Note: Because large Vandermonde matrices tend to be ill-conditioned, using the method of divided differences with the Newton basis for interpolation is usually preferred.

 - - -

 ### Week 9 Notes